The following are a list of some verses to know when witnessing to Mormons. I will be modifying and updating this list.

 Jesus always was God (John 1:1-3; Col. 1:16-17).
 Since the Bible teaches that Jesus is God (John 10:30; 20:28; Heb.
 1:8) and God is eternal (Psalm 90:2), then Jesus must have always been God.

 John 1:1-3: "In the beginning was the Word, and the Word was with God, and the Word was God.
 2The same was in the beginning with God.
 3All things were made by him; and without him was not any thing made that was made."

 Colossians 1:16-17: "For by him were all things created, that are in heaven, and that are in earth, visible and invisible, whether they be thrones, or dominions, or principalities, or powers: all things were created by him, and for him: 17 And he is before all things, and by him all things consist."

 It is important to note that Jesus created all things including Satan.
 In Mormonism, Jesus is the spirit brother of Satan who was begotten through literal sexual relations between heavenly Father and possibly a heavenly Mother.
 Therefore, in Mormonism, Jesus did not create Satan.
+Jesus' spirit body is the result of some sort of union between heavenly Father and one of the heavenly Mothers.
 Jesus' physical body is the result of some sort of physical union between Heavenly Father and Mary.